jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - `itertools.tee` is an *a priori* embrace of functional principles.
   - Including memory overhead issues.
 (Two bindings per...)
 - Python makes functional styles awkward--they can be done well.
-- I am going to stick to the standard library—it offers us a great deal.
+- I am going to stick to the standard library--it offers us a great deal.
 :::

 ## FP in Julia